terschawebIT/terschaweb-nodes-imap/README.md

 # n8n IMAP Node

-Eine n8n Community Node für IMAP Email-Operationen mit erweiterten Such- und Verwaltungsfunktionen.
+An n8n community node for IMAP email operations with advanced search and management functions.

 ## Installation